hnakamur/rustc-deb/README.md

 You may find that other platforms work, but these are our officially supported build environments that are most likely to work.

-Rust currently needs about 1.5 GiB of RAM to build without swapping; if it hits swap, it will take a very long time to build.
+Rust currently needs between 600MiB and 1.5GiB to build, depending on platform.
+If it hits swap, it will take a very long time to build.

 There is more advice about hacking on Rust in [CONTRIBUTING.md].